UW freshman RaeQuan Battle is showing what he can do on the court. The Huskies can thank his mom for that.

 Hopkins intimated Battle needed to learn UW’s 2-3 zone defense early in the season and acknowledged the Huskies’ recent need for perimeter scoring since losing point guard Quade Green, who is academically ineligible.

-And Battle got his big break while filling in for Jaden McDaniels who tweaked his ankle last week and was held out of the Oregon State game.
+And Battle got his big break while filling in for Jaden McDaniels, who tweaked his ankle last week and was held out of the Oregon State game.

 McDaniels is expected to return when Washington (12-6, 2-3 Pac-12) hosts No. 8 Oregon (14-4, 3-2) at 12:45 p.m.
 Saturday, which likely means a return to the bench for Battle.